I know finding an outfit for a night-out, to go for a...

 After all you’ve entered a legal agreement that creditors have approved in order to repay a percentage of what’s owed based on what you can afford.

 So why do you still get phone calls and letters from some creditors?
+And can bailiffs come with an IVA in place?

 In time, these calls will stop.
 We usually recommend allowing your creditors a period of up to three months to update their computer systems with your IVA details.

-What about letters from creditors?
+What do I do about letters from creditors?

 As your IVA is approved and there’s no other action that creditors can take we’d recommend that you ignore any empty threats in these letters.
 You can keep them for your records or dispose of them accordingly.
 There’s no need to call a creditor about these letters and they will usually cease within three months.